 - Meanwhile, cover and pound chicken breasts with a meat tenderizer.
 Then season chicken with salt.
 Add the chicken with 1 clove of the garlic and brown chicken in the bacon grease about 3-4 minutes on each side.
 Turn off the flame.
-Remove chicken to a plate, cover and set aside.
+Remove chicken to a bowl, cover and set aside.

 - Wipe the skillet clean so it will be ready for your mushrooms.

 - Add butter to the skillet and cook your mushrooms, tossing them with a wooden spoon until they're brown about 5 minutes.
 Then add the remaining 2 cloves of garlic and cook for one more minute.
 Then season with salt and set aside with the chicken.

 - Wipe the skillet clean again so it will be ready for cooking your sauce.

 - Now add cream to the pan and bring it to a low boil for a few minutes.
 Then add cheese and stir.
 Finally, toss bacon, chicken, mushrooms, and spinach back into the skillet.

 - Steak Roll-Ups Recipe + Xtrema Ceramic Cookware Review - January 4, 2018

 - Creamy Cauliflower Mash - December 5, 2017

 - Gift Picks For Your Favorite Health Nut - December 2, 2017